 Please complete the above application if you are a Graduate Assistant, Teaching Assistant, or Research Assistant in an active pay status with FSU during the plan semester.
-The application is due by January 15th to defer your due date to April 30th for the Spring 2021 term.
+The application is due by May 20th to defer your due date to August 5th for the Summer 2022 term.

 How will I know if my application has been received?

 A few days after completion, you will see an indicator on your “holds” area of your MyFSU portal confirming your enrollment in the plan and you will receive a confirmation email acknowledging your enrollment in the plan.